 Relational Queries: The Complete Convergence

-We don't say this to gloat.
+We don't say this to gloat or score cheap points.
 We say it because watching another team arrive at the same conclusion through independent experience is genuinely validating.
-Let's look at the APIs side by side.
+It confirms that this design choice is simply superior for developer experience at scale.

 Fetching Related Data - Spot the Difference